VirInvictus/getMusic/README.md

 This was created out of a necessity when I began managing my large (5000+ song) libraries in foobar2000 rather than relying on MusicBee or MediaMonkey or iTunes.
 I use foobar2000's quicktagger component to rate each song.
 The library is in the format of **~\music\ARTIST NAME\ALBUM NAME** and the script relies on that structure to formulate the output .txt file.

+getMusic.py assumes that you manage your metadata with intent.
+If your genre tags are messy, my suggestion is to avoid using genre tags in the library tree, otherwise it could quickly become unwieldy.
+In regards to the rating, I use foo_quicktag and a handful of keyboard shortcuts to set %rating% between 1 and 5.
+In a future update, I will toggle the rating to be shown at all in the library tree builder.

 ### Sample output in library

 ```